herval/cliobot/README.md

 An example of a command using the default dalle3 image generation command would be as follows:

 ```
-/dalle3 a giant hamster in space --size 1024x1024
+/image a giant hamster in space --size 1024x1024 --model dalle3
 ```

 ## Installing